eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- The role involves managing petabytes of data for machine learning applications and designing and implementing new frameworks to build scalable and efficient data processing workflows and machine learning pipelines.
 The successful candidate will be responsible for ensuring complete data lineage and legal workflow integration while optimizing performance and scalability.
 You will also be responsible for monitoring the performance of the system, optimizing it for cost and efficiency, and solving any issues that arise.
 This is an exciting opportunity to work on cutting-edge technology and collaborate with cross-functional teams to deliver high-quality software solutions.
 The ideal candidate should have a strong background in software development, experience with public cloud platforms, and familiarity with distributed databases.
 	- Familiarity with distributed databases, such as DynamoDB, MongoDB, or Cassandra.
 	- Experience with containerization and orchestration technologies, such as Docker and Kubernetes
++ Experience with AWS Services such as Amazon S3 EC2 EKS / Kubernetes
++ skill set:
+	- AIML - Machine Learning Data Infrastructure Engineer, Data & Machine Learning Innovation
+	- As part of Apple's AI and Machine Learning org, we encourage and create groundbreaking technology for large-scale ML systems, computer vision, natural language processing, and multi-modal understanding.
+The Data and Machine Learning Innovation (DMLI) team is looking for a passionate Machine Learning Engineer to explore new methods, challenge existing metrics or protocols, and develop new insightful practices that will change how we understand data and overcome real-world ML challenges.
+Are you excited to work on some of the most ambitious technical challenges in the field?
+Your role will involve collaborating closely with machine learning researchers, engineers, and data scientists.
+Together, we will spearhead groundbreaking research initiatives and develop transformative products designed to build a significant impact for billions of users worldwide.
+	- Demonstrated expertise in machine learning with a passion for data-centric machine learning.
+	- Experience with natural language processing (NLP), and large language models, such as BERT, GPT, or Transformers.
+	- Staying on top of emerging trends in LLMs.
+	- Strong programming skills and hands-on experience using the following languages or deep learning frameworks: Python, PyTorch, or Jax.
+	- Strong problem-solving and communication skills.
+	- 5+ years of experience with developing and evaluating ML applications, and demonstrated experience in understanding and improving data quality.
+	- Demonstrated publication record in relevant conferences (e.g. ***ACL, EMNLP, NeurIPS, ICML, ICLR***, etc) is a plus.
+	- As a Machine Learning (ML) Engineer, you will be entrusted with the critical role of innovating and applying innovative research in ML to tackle complex data problems.
+The solutions you develop will significantly impact future Apple products and the broader ML development ecosystem.
+You will work with a multidisciplinary team to actively participate in the data-model co-design and co-development practice.
+Your responsibilities will extend to the design and development of a comprehensive data curation framework.
+You will also build robust model evaluation pipelines, integral to the continuous improvement and assessment of ML models.
+Additionally, your role will entail an in-depth analysis of collected data to underscore its influence on model performance.
+Furthermore, you will have the opportunity to showcase your groundbreaking research work by publishing and presenting at premier academic venues.
+Your work may span a variety of topics, including but not limited to: Designing and implementing semi-supervised, self-supervised representation learning techniques for growing the power of both limited labeled data and large-scale unlabeled data.
+Developing evaluation protocols centered on the end-to-end user experience, with a focus on anticipating potential failure modes, edge cases, and anomalies.
+Employing data selection techniques such as novelty detection, active learning, and core-set selection for diverse data types like images, 3D models, natural language, and audio.
+Uncovering patterns in data, setting performance targets, and using modern statistical and ML-based methods to model data distributions.
+This will aid in reducing redundancy and addressing out-of-distribution samples.
+	- Ph.D/MS degree in Machine Learning, Natural Language Processing, Computer Vision, Data Science, Statistics or related areas.
+	- The base pay range for this role is between $170,700 and $300,200, and your base pay will depend on your skills, qualifications, experience, and location.